Fields generated by points on superelliptic curves: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Henri Darmon, Hannah Larson, Robert Lemke Oliver, Jackson Morrow, Frank Thorne, Brooke Ullery, Isabel Vogt, and David Zureick-Brown for helpful conversations.
-The authors would further like to thank Abbey Bourdon, Hannah Larson, Robert Lemke Oliver, Jackson Morrow, Jeremy Rouse, and Isabel Vogt for their thoughtful comments on an earlier draft.
+The authors are grateful to Henri Darmon, Hannah Larson, Robert Lemke Oliver, Dino Lorenzini, Jackson Morrow, Frank Thorne, Brooke Ullery, Isabel Vogt, and David Zureick-Brown for helpful conversations.
+The authors would further like to thank Abbey Bourdon, Hannah Larson, Robert Lemke Oliver, Dino Lorenzini, Jackson Morrow, Jeremy Rouse, Isabel Vogt, and the anonymous referee for their thoughtful comments on an earlier draft.

+CK was partially supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.